 Ian Wright in his coppola storta / Baker Boy cap

 Robbie Williams goes for the Peaky Blinders Jay Gatsby eight panel cap

 Jon Hamm prefers a traditional flat cap

-However my personal favourite has to be Country Squire Magazine’s very own Dom Wightman:
+However one of my personal favourites has to be Country Squire Magazine’s Editor Dom Wightman:

 Dom looking suave in a Derby Tweed Flat Cap